RKKoranteng/modern-dba-project/lessons/agile/scrum.md

 * [Summary](#summary)

 ## Lesson objective
-* Quickly learn Agile Development concepts, terms, and commands
+* Quickly learn about waterfall vs agile
-* Reinforce theory with some quizzes
+* breakdown scrum concepts

 ## Project Management
 Inorder to really grasp what Scrum is, we need to first understand project management.